To The Members

-Sitting Fees to Non- Executive Directors are as under:
+Details of Sitting Fees paid to Non- Executive Directors are as under:

 |Non- Executive Directors ||Sitting Fees (Rs) |

-As per clause 7 of the schedule IV of the Companies Act (Code for IndependentDirectors) a separate meeting of the Independent Directors of the Company (without theattendance of Non-Independent Directors) was held on 12.02.2017todiscuss:.
+As per clause 7 of the schedule IV of the Companies Act (Code for IndependentDirectors) a separate meeting of the Independent Directors of the Company (without theattendance of Non-Independent directors) was held on 13.02.2020 to discuss: